cloud-gov/cg-site/_posts/2025-04-07-opensearch-alerting.md

 2. Query based on field specific filters (size of value, contents of value,etc)
 3. Write a query for a specific section of your logs in which you want to look for conditions to trigger on.
 (Alert on prod space only, This app only, etc)

-This will allow to see if your logs have a increase in 404 messages in a certain timeframe, track log contents for certain words
+This will allow to see if your logs have a increase in 404 messages in a certain timeframe, track log contents for certain words, etc..

 ## How access for OpenSearch notifications works